When Is the Best Time

 - Keep distance while snorkelling or when they are basking; 6 feet minimum!

-- Please, don’t touch or feed these ancient creatures; it is high fined!
+- Don’t touch or feed these ancient creatures; it is highly fined!

 - Volunteers watch the beach and alert you if they think you are getting too close.